 Somehow these couples have to come to some kind of a compromise about the housework and come to some kind of agreement about their cleaning styles.
 One thing that needs to happen is that you have to give your partner permission to NOT BE YOU.
 People get locked into having a RIGHT way to do something, but your partner has his or her own RIGHT way to do the same thing.
 Which may include NOT feeling like that particular chore needs to be done….

 It’s kind of silly, isn’t it?
 But we do the same thing when we expect a man to care about towels on the floor, or a few dishes in the sink, or whatever it is we’re yelling at him about today.
 It really isn’t fair to expect him to take these things as seriously as we do.
 They simply aren’t designed for that – well, MOST of them aren’t.
-I’ve had two brother-in-laws (brothers-in-law??) who would make any woman feel like a downright slob, but men like that are relatively rare.
+There are some men who are total sticklers for housework, but I think they typically fall into the “less concerned” model.